dime-worldbank/ulex/README.md

 unique location of events.** The algorithm takes advantage of contextual information contained within text (references to roads or administrate areas, such as neighborhoods) and determines which location references do not reference the event of interest and should be ignored.
+Moreover, the algorithm accounts for differences in spelling between how a user writes a location and how the location is captured in a dictionary of locations; users may use shorter, informal names while a location dictionary may just contain formal names.
+For example, a user may write *“crash near mathare center”*, while a landmark dictionary contains *“mathare social justice centre”*.

 This package was originally developed to extract locations of road traffic crashes from reports of crashes via Twitter, specifically in the